This post may contain affiliate links. Please read my disclosure policy.

 Challenge of French and Italian meat dishes abroad

+Shopping for meat when you have a recipe from another country is always a nightmare.
 Besides the difficulties in finding the right name, different countries cut the beef in different portions and sizes.

 Here I start with cuts for Barbecuing; the charts can be downloaded at the end of this post.

 1. Fillet, Tenderloin (Eng.), Filet (Fr.), Filetto (It.): It is the prime and most renowned cut of beef, lean with light marbling.
 It is very tender as the muscle is completely inactive.
 As it has no fat, it does not have a strong flavour.
-The side closest to the leg is a less refined cut, and is used for steaks.
+The side closest to the leg is a less refined cut and is used for steaks.
 The Chateaubriand comes from the middle of the filet, while the Tournedos and the Filets Mignon come from the tail end.
-These cut requires a short cooking time.
+This cut requires a short cooking time.

 2. Short Lion, Steak, T-Bone (Eng.), Cote (with bone) , Entrecotes (without bone) (Fr.), Lombata (It.), Roastbeef (It.
 Milan), Lombo (It.
 Rome), Trinca (It.
 Sicily) Located at the end of the ribs over the Filet, it is less tasty and tender than the filet.
 The famous Florentine Steak is where the Steak is cut with the Filet and the bone.
 It is a perfect cut for Barbecuing.

 3. Rib (Eng.), Basse Cote (Fr.), Costata, Braciole, Costa (It.)

 It is the muscle that covers the end of the rib cage and can be cut with or without the bone.
 It is very tender, with plenty of fat that gives the meat a lot of flavour when barbecued.
 This is the cut used for veal Milanese